dalelotts/angularjs-bootstrap-datetimepicker/.github/contributing.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use angular-bootstrap-datetimepicker, please direct these to the [Gitter Chat Group][gitter].
+If you have questions about how to use angularjs-bootstrap-datetimepicker, please direct these to the [Gitter Chat Group][gitter].

 ## <a name="issue"></a> Found an Issue?